How we work & who we are

 David Holland

 David is the Senior Monitoring Manager at the IPA.
 He has oversight and management of the inspection team, ensuring adherence to policies and procedures of the IPA and in making sure that the regulatory objectives are met via onsite monitoring visits.
-David is the IPA’s Money Laundering Reporting Officer (MLRO) and heads up the IPA’s responsibility as an Anti-money Laundering Supervisor.
-He is the IPA’s representative at Accountants Affinity Group and Anti-money Laundering Supervisors Forum.
+David is the IPA’s Money Laundering Reporting Officer (MLRO) and heads up the IPA’s responsibility as an Anti-Money Laundering Supervisor.
+He is the IPA’s representative at the Accountancy AML Supervisors’ Group and Anti-Money Laundering Supervisors Forum.

 David is a qualified Insolvency Practitioner and has worked at the IPA for seven years.
 Prior to this he worked at Grant Thornton for five years, in Bristol, on corporate insolvency and spent seven years at KPMG dealing primarily with court work appointments.
 David’s sporting achievements on the local cricket and hockey pitches are largely behind him and he can only occasionally be seen coaching and playing hockey for his home side.
 He now has an enforced interest in regular dog walking and a mis-selling claim against his two daughters.